sonchezZZZ/TheoryFromDevops/kubernetes/commands.md

 Note: here we used localhost because we executed the command inside the NodeJS Pod.
 If you cannot connect to localhost:8080, check to make sure you have run the kubectl exec command and are launching the command from within the Pod

+## Create a new service

+    kubectl get services

+We have a Service called kubernetes that is created by default when minikube starts the cluster.
+To create a new service and expose it to external traffic we’ll use the expose command with NodePort as parameter (minikube does not support the LoadBalancer option yet).

+        kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080

+We have now a running Service called kubernetes-bootcamp.
+Here we see that the Service received a unique cluster-IP, an internal port and an external-IP (the IP of the Node).

+To find out what port was opened externally (by the NodePort option) we’ll run the describe service command:

+    kubectl describe services/kubernetes-bootcamp

+Create an environment variable called NODE_PORT that has the value of the Node port assigned:

+export NODE_PORT=$(kubectl get services/kubernetes-bootcamp -o go-template='{{(index .spec.ports 0).nodePort}}')
+echo NODE_PORT=$NODE_PORT

+Now we can test that the app is exposed outside of the cluster using curl, the IP of the Node and the externally exposed port:

+curl $(minikube ip):$NODE_PORT

+## Labels

+Let’s use this label to query our list of Pods.
+We’ll use the kubectl get pods command with -l as a parameter, followed by the label values:

+    kubectl get pods -l app=kubernetes-bootcamp

+You can do the same to list the existing services:

+    kubectl get services -l app=kubernetes-bootcamp And we get a response from the server.
+The Service is exposed.

+### To apply a new label we use the label command followed by the object type, object name and the new label:

+    kubectl label pods $POD_NAME version=v1

+## Deleting a service

+To delete Services you can use the delete service command.
+Labels can be used also here:

+    kubectl delete service -l app=kubernetes-bootcamp